 As soon as the back of the finger or hand is red, swollen, and puffy, make a deep cut lengthways along the middle of the finger in front, to allow the escape of matter.
-A linseed poultice must then be applied and changed three times a day, but in spite of all care the first bone of the finger will sometimes be killed.
+A poultice must then be applied and changed frequently, but in spite of all care the first bone of the finger will sometimes be killed.